ZHassanQ/PSVita-Guide/Themes-Waves.md

 # Themes

-Thanks to this **[website](https://psvt.ovh/index.php)** which is like an online theme database.
+Thanks to this **[website](https://psvt.ovh/index.php)** which is like an online theme database made it easily to access Custom Themes.
 And it also made an app called **"Custom Themes Manager"** which is required if you want to install Custom Themes.

 ## Installation